mportesdev/mportesdev.github.io/_posts/2021-08-24-class-properties-in-python.md

 <bound method ? of <class '__main__.SubClass'>>
 ```

-This change to the language was introduced as the result of [this issue][bpo]
+This change to the language was introduced as the result of [this issue][bpo],
 with class properties being mentioned in the discussion as one of the potential
 benefits of it.